Frequently Asked Questions

 1. Access:

-- 24/7 physician availability (text, call, video)
+- 24/7 physician availability by text, call, or video

-- Same-day virtual for urgent issues
+- Same-day virtual care for urgent matters

-- In-office appointments within 48 hours, not 6 weeks
+- In-office appointments within 48 hours

-2. Annual Executive Physical (3-4 hours):
+2. Annual Executive Physical (3 to 4 hours):

 - Coronary artery calcium score (CT imaging)